AlirezaRamyad/AlirezaRamyad/README.md

 ### 🎯 Long-Term Goal

-My long-term goal is to contribute to intelligent satellite and future wireless communication systems by combining **AI/ML methods** with **signal processing, channel estimation, and resource optimization** techniques.
+I want to work on AI/ML-based methods that make satellite and future wireless networks more efficient, especially in channel estimation, signal processing, and resource management.

 ---